 Advertised and hyped up images of «children of fortune» that have won national lotteries, fashionable casinos, or a network of slot machines, create a breeding ground for increased interest in the world of gambling.

-This results in an increase both in the number of bets and in the total amount of money played, which is beneficial for gaming institutions’ owners as they get to get back the money used for jackpot payments.
+This results in an increase both in the number of bets and in the total amount of chips played, which is beneficial for gaming institutions’ owners as they get to get back the money used for jackpot payments.

 Hitting the jackpot almost always depends on luck.
 However, certain rules can increase the chances of winning.